Daniel-Mietchen/events/PIDapalooza.md

     - Was there any discussion with the team who had requested the approval?
     - Was there any modification to the request as a consequence of the approval process?
     - How to find past approvals or rejections for similar research?
+    - How can I find out whether my current, past or planned research would be subject to ethics approval?

   - resources:
     - ["The research protocol must be submitted for consideration, comment, guidance and approval to the concerned research ethics committee before the study begins.
 This committee must be transparent in its functioning, must be independent of the researcher, the sponsor and any other undue influence and must be duly qualified."](http://www.wma.net/en/30publications/10policies/b3/)